ABOUT US

 • Mentor, World Health Organization (WHO) Emergency Medical Teams (EMTs)

-Brad Newbury, MPA, NRP
+Brad Newbury, MPA, NRP, FIBODM

 Brad Newbury, recognized as a top educator of prehospital emergency medicine, is also faculty and the assistant director of EMS education at Disaster Medicine Fellowship, BIDMC, and a Captain/Paramedic with the Stoughton Fire Department.